In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 Resource Person: Professor Heaven Crawley

 Professor Heaven Crawley joined the Centre for Trust, Peace and Social Relations at Coventry University in September 2014 and leads research on Migration, Displacement and Belonging.
 Educated at the Universities of Sussex (1989-1994) and Oxford (1995-1999), Heaven has more than 20 years’ experience of undertaking research on international migration in a wide range of institutional settings (government, voluntary sector, national and international organisations, academia).
 She was previously head of asylum and migration research at the UK Home Office (2000-2), Associate Director at the Institute for Public Policy Research (IPPR) (2002-4) and managed an international research consultancy (2004-6) before returning to academia to establish the Centre for Migration Policy Research at Swansea University (2006-14).
 Heaven has written extensively on gender issues in the asylum claim including in her book Refugees and Gender: Law and Process (Jordan Publishing 2001) and has undertaken research on this issue for UNHCR.
-She was a founder member of the Refugee Women’s Legal Group (RWLG) in the UK which drafted gender guidelines which were subsequently adopted by the UK Home Office in 2004.
-She has also delivered training on gender issues to Home Office caseworkers, lawyers and community representatives.
+She was a founder member of the Refugee Women’s Legal Group (RWLG) in the UK which drafted gender guidelines that were subsequently adopted by the UK Home Office in 2004.
+She has also delivered training on gender issues to Home Office caseworkers, lawyers, and community representatives.

 Resource Person: Chloé Lewis